wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/manage-power-virtual-agent-topics/includes/2-topics.md

 - **Save response as** - Defines how you want to save the data that is captured from the questions so it can be used as a variable later.

-Depending the type of data that you select in the **Identify** field, additional field options might be presented to help you provide additional details for the item.
+Depending on the type of data that you select in the **Identify** field, additional field options might be presented to help you provide additional details for the item.
 For example, setting the **Identify** field to **Multiple choice options** displays the **Options for user** section, where you can define the options that you want to have presented to the user.
 Each option would be presented in the conversation window as a multiple-choice button.

 > [!div class="mx-imgBorder"]
 > [![Different types of data such as cities, states, dates, or custom data are available as options.](../media/2-3.png)](../media/2-3.png#lightbox)